Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's data for financial year 2022 shows median income in Ormeau (East) - Stapylton was $55,573 and average income was $65,534.
-This is similar to national averages.
-Rest of Qld had a median income of $50,780 and an average income of $64,844.
-By September 2025, estimated median income would be approximately $63,348 and average income would be around $74,702, based on Wage Price Index growth since FY2022.
-As per the 2021 Census, incomes in Ormeau (East) - Stapylton are at the 62nd percentile nationally.
-The $1,500-$2,999 income band includes 41.2% of individuals (5,016 people), consistent with regional trends showing 31.7% in this category.
-High housing costs consume 18.6% of income.
-Despite this, disposable income is at the 60th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Ormeau (East) - Stapylton SA2 had a median income of $55,573 and an average income of $65,534.
+This is comparable to the national averages but higher than Rest of Qld's median income of $50,780 and average income of $64,844.
+By September 2025, estimates suggest the median income will be approximately $63,348 and the average income $74,702, based on a Wage Price Index growth of 13.99% since financial year 2022.
+The 2021 Census reveals that incomes in Ormeau (East) - Stapylton cluster around the 61st percentile nationally.
+Income distribution shows that 41.2% of individuals earn between $1,500 and $2,999 annually, consistent with regional trends where 31.7% fall into this category.
+Housing costs consume 18.6% of income in the area, but strong earnings place disposable income at the 60th percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income